 1. Scotty Moore’s schizophrenic solo on Elvis Presley’s “Too Much” (1957).
 Of the 11 Elvis songs to hit #1 during the 50s, this one contains the craziest guitar work.
 The song is based on a 12-bar blues progression, and the solo starts out well enough with some aggressive energy and a slightly dirty tone (distortion not yet being a thing).
 But at the solo’s midpoint, you needn’t be a musician to hear that Moore goes off on a wildly dissonant side trip for a few bars before seamlessly gliding back into key for the solo’s end.
 Oh, to be in the control room when they discussed whether to do another take…

-2. Chet Atkins’ shimmering opening chord on the Everly Brothers’ “All I Have to Do is Dream” (1958).
-This song was the first #1 hit to use a unique, stand-alone opening chord which instantly identifies the song.
+2. Chet Atkins’ shimmering opening chord on the Everly Brothers’ “All I Have to Do Is Dream” (1958).
+This song was the first #1 hit to use a unique, stand-alone opening chord that instantly identifies the song.
 Pretty cool, considering later songs that would use the same device: “The Kids Are Alright” by The Who; “A Hard Day’s Night” by the Beatles; “Desire” by U2, and others.

 3. The relative scarcity of 1-6-4-5 #1 hits.
 1-6-4-5 is a chord progression that fairly screams “1950s!” (and, to be accurate, “Early 60s!”)
 Think of songs like “Earth Angel,” “Blue Moon,” “Runaround Sue” and “Come Go With Me”; while they may be in different keys, they share the same type of chord progression, which is 1-6-4-5.
 I was expecting to find many such songs atop the charts in the 50s, yet there were only three: “All I Have to Do is Dream” by the Everly Brothers; “Diana” by Paul Anka; and “Poor Little Fool” by Ricky Nelson.
 By contrast, there were eight blues-based songs, and a whopping 11 using the good old 1-4-5 chord structure (or a variant thereof).